Prosecuting Identity Theft

 - Susan Shaw was sentenced to 20 years in prison for taking out 60 credit cards in the names of 23 people, and then using those cards to cause more than $150,000 in losses.

 - Audrey Collins was sentenced to 20 years in prison for fraudulently acquiring loans while posing as six different victims, thereby causing more than $50,000 in losses.

 - Henry Calucag was sentenced to 20 years in prison for creating a fraudulent warranty deed and then forging the victim’s signature to steal the victim’s land.

 - Tunji Oluwale was sentenced to 20 years in prison for using counterfeit credit cards to purchase high-end merchandise while posing as six different victims.

 - Jonathan Saatkamp was sentenced to 15 years in prison for breaking into houses and cars, stealing blank checks, and then using forged checks and fake identification cards to steal thousands of dollars from three local banks.
-Saatkamp was rumbled quickly as the quality of his fake identification card meant it was far from the best fake ID.
+Saatkamp was rumbled quickly as the quality of his fake identification card was subpar.